 Get a licence application form to release non-native species and those listed under schedule 9 of the Wildlife and Countryside Act.

-You need a licence if you plan to release species listed in schedule 9 of the Wildlife and Countryside Act.
+You need a licence if you plan to release non-native species or those listed in schedule 9 of the Wildlife and Countryside Act.
+See additional guidance if you want to release a species in order to reintroduce it into the wild in England for conservation purposes.

 Licences are free.
 Allow up to 30 working days for a licensing decision to be made.